microsoft/Build26-LAB510-take-llms-from-prototype-to-production-on-aks/docs/README.md

 kubectl delete modeldeployment qwen3-gpu
 ```

 Refresh the **Deployments** page in the dashboard - **qwen3-gpu** disappears.
-Behind the scenes, Kubernetes **owner references** automatically garbage-collected the provider resource (DynamoGraphDeployment) and all gateway resources (InferencePool, HTTPRoute, EPP).
+Behind the scenes, Kubernetes **owner references** automatically garbage-collected the provider resource (DynamoGraphDeployment and downstream pods) and all gateway resources (InferencePool, HTTPRoute, EPP).

 **What you learned in this module:**

 - Deploying from the dashboard and **kubectl** produce identical **ModelDeployment** resources
-- The controller auto-selects provider and engine based on your spec (no GPU → KAITO + llamacpp; GPU → Dynamo + vLLM)
+- The controller auto-selects provider and engine based on your spec.
+No GPU -> KAITO + llamacpp; Need GPU -> Dynamo + vLLM
 - Gateway resources (InferencePool, HTTPRoute, EPP) are auto-created and auto-cleaned via owner references
 - The core controller and provider controllers use server-side apply to own separate parts of the status